noerjeffries/START-HERE/CONTRIBUTING.md

 <br>
 ## My first time here:

-Welcome to the WorldBrain project, glad that you made it here.
+Welcome to the WorldBrain project, glad that you made it here. :tada: :smile:

-So you want to contribute?
-How do we go from here?
+And you even want to contribute?
+Awesome!

+So how do we go from here?

 #### 1. Please introduce yourself in our Gitter chat: